Kibi-ike temple ruins: History

 At the Kibi-iki site, only a small number of roof tiles have been found, four types of round roof tiles and three types of flat roof tiles, but most of the excavated tiles were single-petal eight-petal lotus roof tiles and flat roof tiles with embossed honeysuckle arabesque design from the temple's founding.
 As no replacement roof tiles were found and only a small number of tiles from the temple's founding period have been excavated, it is certain that the building was moved to another location.The round eaves tiles from the founding period preceded those of the Main Hall of Yamada-dera (construction began in 643), while the flat eaves tiles are later than the Wakakusa compound of Hōryū-ji, which means that the temple had to have been built in the 630s to early 640s.
-After its relocation, the site as incorporated into the grid pattern of streets in Fujiwara-kyō, and after the relocation of the capital to Heijō-kyō, the area became paddy fields.
+After its relocation, the site was incorporated into the grid pattern of streets in Fujiwara-kyō, and after the relocation of the capital to Heijō-kyō, the area became paddy fields.

 The Kibi-ike temple ruins are about 2.3 kilometers southwest from Sakurai Station on the Kintetsu Railway and JR West.